cornell-ece2400/ece2400-docs/docs/ece2400-sec2-c-basics.md

 _build framework_ to automate the process of modular compilation for complex C programs.

-!!! note "To-Do On Your Own"

-    Create a new source file named `avg3.c` that contains the three-input average program you developed earlier.
-Create a header file named `avg3.h` which contains just the function prototype for the three-input average program.
-Modify `avg-mfile.c` to call both the two-input and the three-input `avg` functions.
-Try compiling `avg3.c` into its own object file named `avg3.o`.
-Link all three files (i.e., `avg.o`, `avg3.o`, `avg-mfile.o`).
-You will see a linker error indicating that you have two functions with the same name.
-The compiler does not know how to disambiguate these two functions.
-Name the three-input average function `avg3` and update the source file (`avg3.c`), header file (`avg.h`), and `avg-mfile.c` appropriately.
-    Recompile the object files and try linking the program together again.
-Verify that it produces the expected output.

 6. Experimenting with Compiling and Running C Programs for PA1
 --------------------------------------------------------------------------